UberDever/crosslingual-analysis/README.md

 J ::= ts (';' ts)* '|-' ts

 # Block of judgements
-# Judgements from the block above can be used to infer judgements from the block below
+# Judgements on the left of `with` use judgements on the right for inference, but only one level deep
-# Judgements within the block are not structured lexically,
+# Judgements within the block are not structured lexically, hence
 # conclusions below can be used to infer judgments above
-B ::= (J '\n')+ ('in' B)?
+B ::= (J '\n')+ ('with' B)?

 Start ::= (A '\n')* 'then' B
 ```